Kneckter/HAProxySetup/README.md

   acl port_rdm url_port 9001
   #acl host_name hdr_dom(host) -i ispoofer.com globalplusplus.com 104.31.70.46 104.31.71.46 104.25.91.97 104.25.92.97
   acl host_name hdr_dom(host) -i mesu.apple.com appldnld.apple.com

+  # These two ACLs are used when a Squid backend as default backend is used so you can split these out to the paid proxies
+  #acl auth hdr_dom(host) -i pgorelease.nianticlabs.com sso.pokemon.com
+  #acl gd hdr_dom(host) -i api.ipotter.cc ipotter.cc ipotter.app 104.28.10.9 104.28.11.9

+  http-request silent-drop if host_name

   # This line is used to send Manager traffic to RDM instead of the external proxies.
-  http-request silent-drop if host_name use_backend rdm if port_rdm
+  use_backend rdm if port_rdm
+  # This line is used when a Squid proxy is setup so we can send auth and gd requests through the paid proxies.
+  #use_backend proxy_out if auth || gd

   # This line is used to send all traffic not related to RDM to the proxies themselves.
+  # Comment out the proxy_out line and uncomment the squid line if you want all non-auth traffic to use the Squid proxy.
   default_backend proxy_out
+  #default_backend squid

 backend rdm
   # If you're setting up HAProxy on the same network, use `balance source`.